CaringCent, Facebook Giving, and Amazon Smile

 One of the easiest ways to make a contribution to the GSBA Scholarship Fund is through your workplace giving program.
 These programs allow you to designate a portion of your salary to be deducted from your paycheck and forwarded directly to the GSBA Scholarship Fund.
 Your employer's payroll department handles the payroll donations, making this a simple transaction for both the donor and for GSBA Scholarship Fund.

 Many businesses offer matching gift programs.
 It is easy to take advantage of this employee benefit that doubles the impact of your contribution.
-Check with your Human Resources Department to see if your company provides a matching gift program or contact Mark Rosén, VP of Development & External Relations.
+Check with your Human Resources Department to see if your company provides a matching gift program or contact Jeff Boyer, Sr. Development Officer.

 Employee Matching Gifts